Health care systems by country: Syria

-Taiwan, Republic of China
+Taiwan

 The current health care system in Taiwan, known as National Health Insurance (NHI), was instituted in 1995.
 NHI is a single-payer compulsory social insurance plan which centralizes the disbursement of health care dollars.
 The system promises equal access to health care for all citizens, and the population coverage had reached 99% by the end of 2004.
 NHI is mainly financed through premiums, which are based on the payroll tax, and is supplemented with out-of-pocket payments and direct government funding.
 In the initial stage, fee-for-service predominated for both public and private providers.
 Most health providers operate in the private sector and form a competitive market on the health delivery side.
 However, many health care providers took advantage of the system by offering unnecessary services to a larger number of patients and then billing the government.
 In the face of increasing loss and the need for cost containment, NHI changed the payment system from fee-for-service to a global budget, a kind of prospective payment system, in 2002.

 According to T.R.
 Reid, Taiwan achieves "remarkable efficiency", costing ≈6 percent of GDP universal coverage; however, this underestimates the cost as it is not fully funded and the government is forced to borrow to make up the difference.
 "And frankly, the solution is fairly obvious: increase the spending a little, to maybe 8 percent of GDP.
 Of course, if Taiwan did that, it would still be spending less than half of what America spends."